 Additional airline transfer partners

-With 29 brands and over 6,500 hotels on all continents Marriott is the largest hotel chain in the world which is why their loyalty program, Marriott Rewards is incredibly valuable.
+With 29 brands and over 6,500 hotels on all continents Marriott is the largest hotel chain in the world which is why their loyalty program, Marriott Bonvoy is incredibly valuable.

 You can convert 1,000 Amex MR into 1,200 Marriott points which is a decent value.
 Best of all, American Express Platinum cardholders get Gold Elite status which gives you access to room upgrades and late checkout.